garfunkelvila/ChaoticSeer/README.md

 # DarkSeer
 My attemp on ANN Library.
-My objective for this one is to learn more in C# This is an ongoing project and most of functions don't work yet or don't exist
+My objective for this one is to learn more in C#.
+This is an ongoing project and most of functions don't work yet or don't exist

 ## Current classes
   * **Neuron** - Contains Weights and Bias